 - PiazzaSquare Italiano

-There are so many language apps for phones – its crazy.
+There are so many language apps for phones – it’s difficult to find just one.
 I really enjoy these two “games” for learning:

 There are bunches of podcasts you can listen to – again for free.
-One of Gary and my favorite is My Daily Phrase Italian and Coffee Break Italian by Radio Linqua Network
+One of Gary’s and my favorites is My Daily Phrase Italian and Coffee Break Italian by Radio Lingua Network

 Our Advantage Living in Lucca

 Since arriving in Lucca in April 2021, we have had the exceptional benefit of taking classes at the Lucca Language School.
 Our teacher, Ilaria has been patient and fun.
 Gary and I enjoy taking classes together and homework – compiti is a whole lot easier!

 Do what it takes to succeed whether it is finding a friend to help you or putting post-it notes around the house.
 When you walk by a note, say the word to yourself.
 Visually seeing it is a benefit too!

 If you decide to join this language journey, please let me know.
 As I find a method or website that works well for me, I will be happy to share it with you.
 It’s true that everyone learns differently – in different ways.
 What works for me might not work for you but, it just might, and I am more than willing to share.